 Are you a Vital Proteins fan?
 You’re in luck!
-More than a handful of our collagen products include coconut water in its short list of ingredients.
-Those collagen products are: Dark Chocolate Blackberry Collagen Peptides, Vanilla Collagen Peptides, Original Matcha Collagen, Beauty Collagen, Strawberry Lemon Collagen Beauty Glow, Collagen Beauty Greens, Collagen Sports Greens, Vanilla & Dark Chocolate Collagen Whey.
+More than a handful of our collagen products include coconut water, like our Matcha Collagen, in its short list of ingredients.

-We have plenty of coconut collagen recipes, using our Coconut Collagen Creamer (which contains coconut milk powder), on our blog.
+We have plenty of coconut collagen recipes, using our Vital Proteins Collagen Creamer® in Coconut (which contains coconut milk powder), on our blog.
 Here are some of our favorites: